-“It's the Great Pumpkin Charlie Brown” is a Halloween classic that first aired during October of 1966.
-Since then it has been a regular part of the Halloween celebration.
-Many interesting things happened during its production.
+“It's the Great Pumpkin, Charlie Brown” is a Halloween classic from 1966; a lot of interesting things happened during production.

 Malala Yousfazi won a Nobel Prize for her work in advocating education for girls around the world.
 This is the reason she was shot by the Taliban.
 She survived the attack and continues to advocate that all girls have a right to an education.

 Dietrich Bonhoeffer was part of the German resistance to Hitler.
 He actively preached, wrote and spoke against Hitler.
 Bonhoeffer helped Jews escape, passed intelligence to Britain and more.

 Stevie Ray Vaughan's guitar playing and musical talent is legendary.
 He is credited with creating a blues revival during the 1980s and more.